Alex4386/CIRNO/README.md

 Since Touhou Project is expected to run on Microsoft Windows System only.
 Not on Linux or macOS systems.

-But if you still want to use it on macOS or Linux system, then remove `win32gui` from requirements.txt
-and manually set coordinates of touhou project by editing getImage.py
+But if you still want to use it on macOS ~~or Linux system~~ (Works on Linux at latest), then manually set coordinates of touhou project by editing getImage.py

 ## Thesis
 Brief idea: